cgoldberg/xvfbwrapper/README.rst

     About xvfbwrapper:
 ----------------------

-xvfbwrapper is a python module for controlling Xvfb.
+xvfbwrapper is a python module for controlling virtual displays with Xvfb.

 ----